 - Actions to reduce demand

 - Actions to protect the environment

 - Actions to maintain supply

+- Emergency Drought Orders

 A number of the actions within the Drought Plan have been developed and refined more than others at this stage.
-The SEA has not assessed all the options which are outlined within the Drought Plan as it is more appropriate to assess the environmental implications of detailed actions at the time these actions are required for implementation.
-The impact of these actions will be affected by prevailing conditions and context within which the actions are being progressed.
+As such, the SEA has not assessed all the options which are outlined within the Drought Plan given the lack of detail available.
 As the options are brought forward and developed, they will be subject to relevant and appropriate environmental assessment.